 “Family Video, Michigan”

-Press Pause Press, Coming Soon
+Press Pause Press

 “Good Friday: In the Morning”

-Avalon Literary Review, Coming Soon
+Avalon Literary Review, Summer 2024 edition

-“every once in awhile i run across a student’s writing that makes chill bumps rise on my arms. this was the case with monique harris’s work. yes, she needed to work on her craft but her toni cade bambara attention to the tongue of her southern characters, her ability to make her scenes leap off the page, the emotional and psychological terrain of her stories, made me smile, made my heart skip, made me say ‘hmm, hmm, hmm’ the only way black women do when we know truth’s just been said. i’ve been calling her ‘lil toni’ ever since. and above and beyond that over the course of getting to know monique she has gone from student to sista/daughter/best cousin/ friend. her stories deserve our attention.”
+“every once in awhile i run across a student’s writing that makes chill bumps rise on my arms. this was the case with monique harris’s work. yes, she needed to work on her craft but her toni cade bambara attention to the tongue of her southern characters, her ability to make her scenes leap off the page, the emotional and psychological terrain of her stories, made me smile, made my heart skip, made me say ‘hmm, hmm, hmm’ the only way black women do when we know truth’s just been said. i’ve been calling her ‘lil toni’ ever since. and above and beyond that over the course of getting to know monique she has gone from student to sista/daughter/best cousin/ friend. her stories deserve our attention.

 Additional Honors and Awards